MCGREGOR TO GREYTON (1 DAY)

 Steep gorges on the Boesmanskloof Hiking Trail

 The last part of the trail, takes you up a steep hill to the top from where one can see Greyton in the distance.
 It required some energy to reach the top, especially with a backpack that is filled with camping equipment (which include a tent)!

 A short, but steep up hill to the top of Boesmanskloof Hiking Trail

 At the top of Boesmanskloof from McGregor’s side

-Frans and Fiela took the last stage a bit more relaxed and we’ve agreed to waited for them at the top.
-Berto used the time to take a quick nap before the descend to Greyton!
+Frans and Fiela took the last stage a bit more relaxed and we’ve agreed to wait for them at the top.
+Berto used the time to take a quick nap before the long descend to Greyton!